kou64yama/druid/docs/content/operations/other-hadoop.md

 If you have issues with HDFS deep storage, you can switch your Hadoop client libraries by recompiling the druid-hdfs-storage extension using an alternate version of the Hadoop client libraries.
-You can do this by editing the main Druid pom.xml and rebuilding the distribution by running `mvn package`.
+You can do this by editing the main Druid pom.xml and rebuilding the distribution by running `./mvnw package`.

 If you have issues with Map/Reduce jobs, you can switch your Hadoop client libraries without rebuilding Druid.
 You can do this by adding a new set of libraries to the `hadoop-dependencies/` directory (or another directory specified by